sdholmstrom/Project-3/README.md

 At least part of the limitations of this particular DCF model can be explained by the influential assumptions made around FCF projections, growth rates, and discount rate.
 Each of these components would be better served in a later iteration to be modeled out individually and in a more thorough approach.

 Technical Analysis notes here...

+In summary, this script allows users to input a stock ticker symbol, retrieves historical stock price data, calculates moving averages, generates buy and sell signals based on SMA crossovers, and visualizes the stock's price chart with entry and exit points marked.
+This can be a useful tool for technical analysis and trading strategy development.

+Use this script as a learning tool to understand how moving averages and basic technical analysis can be applied to stock data.
+Experiment with different ticker symbols and parameters to gain insights into stock price trends.

 Streamlit App notes here...